 A good rule of thumb with vegetables is to make sure it covers at least a third of your plate.
-If you’re on a low-carbohydrate diet, make half a plate protein and half a plate veggies.
+If you’re on a low-carbohydrate diet, make half a plate of protein and half a plate of veggies.

 Habit #4: Consume a mix of healthy fats daily.